 Adeno-associated virus (AAV) vectors

 Adeno-associated virus is nonpathogenic in humans.
 Recombinant AAV vectors typically do not elicit a cellular immune response.
 AAV vectors are able to spread widely in vivo after injection and maintain long-term expression of transgenes.
 Various serotypes of AAV vectors allow tissue specific delivery of genes of interest (Cearley et al., 2005; Harding et al., 2006).
 AAV vectors have become increasingly important in neuroscience research and clinical applications.

 AAV vector serotypes 1, 2, 5, 6, 7, 8 and 9 are available in the Core.
 For AAV vector serotypes 7, 8 and 9, users must obtain an MTA from University of Pennsylvania before use.
 The following promoters are available for each serotype of AAV vectors: CAB (chicken β actin promoter with CMV enhancer), SYN (synapsin), and GFAP (glial fibrillary acidic protein).
 We will work with users to develop custom promoter constructs if needed.

 Acknowledging the Core

-The Viral Vectors Core is supported by the grants below as well as the Hope Center for Neurological Disorders.
-Publications that include data made possible by the core should acknowledge grants as appropriate.
-Note that these acknowledgements are crucial in tracking success of the core and obtaining future funding.
-Suggested language is included below.
+The Viral Vectors Core has been supported by grants as well as the Hope Center for Neurological Disorders.
+Publications that include data from core use should acknowledge as appropriate (suggested language below).
+Acknowledgements are crucial in tracking success of the core and obtaining future funding, and are required by the NIH Public Access Policy.

 We always strive to improve services and resources offered by the Hope Center Cores.
 To provide feedback, see contact information below.